 After saving, the new nameservers will take several hours to propagate online.
 You can track the update status of the records here:

 Any change you make to your domain registration occurs immediately, including edits to WHOIS, nameserver(s), and registrant information.

-You can also edit the nameservers on the Registrations page.
-If your domain is listed on this page, it is registered with DreamHost and the nameservers can be edited.
+You can also edit the nameservers on the Manage Registrations page.
+If your domain is listed on this page, it is registered with DreamHost, and the nameservers can be edited.

-The only exception is *.uk domain names.
-If you attempt to change the WHOIS info in the panel, you'll see this message:
+For *.uk domain names, the following message appears when you attempt to change the WHOIS info in the panel:

 Clicking the link takes you to 'secure.nominet.org.uk'.
 You can then change your WHOIS information there.